Amid protest and cheers, LSU beats Vandy to claim SEC title | New Country 923

 Vanderbilt (9-22, 0-18) became the first team to go winless in the SEC since former league member Georgia Tech in 1954, and the first ever to do so with an 18-game conference schedule.

+The unusual environment did not go unnoticed by Vanderbilt coach Bryce Drew.

+“The student section today, I thought, was a little extra loud,” he said.
+“So, credit to them for coming out and really supporting their team.”

-Many fans held up signs reading, “Free Will Wade,” and “Free Javonte Smart,” the freshman guard and former Louisiana player of the year who apparently was referred to in the 2017 call recorded by the FBI.
+Fans held up signs reading, “Free Will Wade,” and “Free Javonte Smart,” the freshman guard and former Louisiana player of the year who apparently was referred to in the 2017 call recorded by the FBI and did not suit up.

+“People cheering and protesting, whatever’s going on, it’s a college atmosphere,” Graves said.
+“We have great fans.
+We play for a great state and we do our best to represent them.”

 LSU’s decision to suspend Wade has been praised by conference commissioner Greg Sankey, who said he found the published excerpts of Wade’s wire-tapped phone call “very disturbing.”

-Smart was held out of the game, although LSU senior associate athletic director Robert Munson stressed that decision was made “in an abundance of caution” and did not represent any knowledge of wrongdoing by Smart or his family, who Munson said were cooperating with university officials.
+Although Smart was held out, senior associate athletic director Robert Munson stressed that decision was made “in an abundance of caution” and did not represent any knowledge of wrongdoing by Smart or his family, who Munson said were cooperating with university officials.

 LSU also held out Naz Reid, but for entirely different reasons.
-He’d taken a hard blow to the head during a victory at Florida on Wednesday, and was given the night off with LSU already having clinched the SEC tournament’s top seed, and with higher-stakes games coming up.
+He received a hard blow to the head during a victory at Florida on Wednesday, and was given the night off with LSU already having clinched the top seed for the SEC Tournament.

-Saben Lee scored 16 points and Yanni Wetzell had 11 for Vanderbilt, which struggled to stay within 20 points much of the second half.

 BIG PICTURE

-Vanderbilt: Solid perimeter shooter Matt Ryan missed a third-straight game because of his hand injury, which only made it tougher for struggling Vandy to keep pace with an opponent atop the league standings.
+Vanderbilt: Saben Lee scored 16 points and Yanni Wetzell had 11.
+Solid perimeter shooter Matt Ryan missed a third straight game because of a hand injury, which only made it tougher for struggling Vandy to keep pace.
 The Commodores spent much of the game with a shooting percentage in the low 30s before finishing at 41.2 percent (21 of 51).
-They were also outrebounded 38-26.
+They also were outrebounded 38-26.

-LSU: The Tigers had plenty of depth to withstand the absences of Smart and Reid against the last-place team in the SEC.
-The Tigers had a double digit lead within the first 10 minutes and were never threatened en route to becoming only the second LSU team in program history to win as many as 26 games in a regular season.
-The 1981 team holds the school-record with 27.
+LSU: The Tigers had the depth to withstand the absences of Smart and Reid.
+The Tigers had a double-digit lead within the first 10 minutes and were never threatened en route to becoming only the second LSU team in program history to win as many as 26 games in a regular season.
+The 1981 team holds the school record with 27.

 UP NEXT